LBHB/NEMS_PRE2018-03-09/docs/epochs.md

 When fitting the data, we might want to take only 'correct' trials in which the animal licks during a DetectionTask.
 We could do this using `overlapping_epochs`, which returns the outer bounds of any region of time in which two epochs overlap.
 Mostly, this is useful for long events (like trials) and detecting when one or more short events (like licks, or correct behavior events, or whatever) occur inside the long event.
 TODO: I don't like the name 'overlapping_epochs'!
 What is this operation really called?!)

-We also need to use the `.select()` function, which NaNs everything but the selected epochs.
+We also need to use the `.select_epochs()` function, which NaNs everything but the selected epochs.

 ```
 correct_detections = signal.overlapping_epochs('DetectionTask', 'Licking')